telvis07/habakkuk/elasticsearch/README.md

     $ python bible_facet.py -s 2013-02-14 -e 2013-02-15

-Which produces the following output.
-It shows the raw query json for the [Elasticsearch Query DSL](http://www.elasticsearch.org/guide/reference/query-dsl/index.html).
+It shows the raw query json for the
+[Elasticsearch Query DSL](http://www.elasticsearch.org/guide/reference/query-dsl/index.html).
 Below that it shows the top 10 bible references.
 Its basically just a faceted search on the bibleverse field.